The basics

 Distinguishing between unplanned stops to planned stops is important.
 A major goal is to reduce unexpected stops, but analyzing planned stops is also important since it contributes to ongoing improvement in production planning.

-Now that you understand time management basic concepts, we’ll go over how you set this up, how to report stop event reasons, and how to analyze stop event data.
-We’ll also refer you to more information about auto-reported micro stops, those very short stops that can be automatically tagged as such by the system to prevent distracting operators with these stops, while still aggregating their data.
+For information about auto-reported micro stops, those very short stops that can be automatically tagged as such by the system to prevent distracting operators with these stops, while still aggregating their data and reporting stop event reasons, see the related articles section.

 Groups and group targets